Space in Africa Closes Investment Round; Expands Staff to Eleven People Across Five African Nations | 15.07.19 | finanzen.ch

 Meistgelesene Nachrichten

-Dow stabil -- SMI und DAX fester -- Börsen in Fernost schliessen etwas höher
+Wall Street-Anleger vorsichtig -- SMI und DAX schliesen fester -- Börsen in Fernost letztlich etwas höher

 Börse aktuell - Live Ticker

-Die Wall Street ist am Montag mit Gewinnen gestartet.
-Der heimische Aktienmarkt beginnt die neue Woche freundlich.
-Auch der deutsche Leitindex kann zulegen.
+Der heimische Aktienmarkt sowie der deutsche Leitindex haben den Montagshandel mit Zuwächsen beendet.
 Zum Wochenauftakt notierten die asiatischen Indizes in Grün.
+An den US-Börsen lässt sich keine einheitliche Richtung ausmachen.

 Finanzen.net News